Wild Australia Show: Recruitment of performers

 Meston and Purcell's recruitment of Indigenous performers took place between November 1891 and October 1892.
-Meston insisted that all of the Aboriginal recruits should be physically fit to illustrate his vision of the athleticism of Aboriginal Australians.
-Purcell set out across northern Australia to recruit Aboriginal performers and collect artefacts, while Meston worked to secure financing for the tour.
+Meston insisted that all of the Aboriginal performers be physically fit to illustrate his vision of the athleticism of Aboriginal Australians.
+Purcell set out on an expedition across northern Australia to recruit Aboriginal performers and collect artefacts, while Meston worked to secure financing for the tour.
 Purcell began by visiting the rainforest region surrounding Cairns and climbed Mount Bellenden Ker.
-While he did not recruit any performers during this initial trip, he collected a number of artefacts that were likely among the props used during the Wild Australia Show.
+While he did not recruit any performers during this initial expedition, he collected a number of artefacts that were likely among the props used during the Wild Australia Show.

-He then travelled to the frontier region of northwestern Queensland near the Northern Territory border.
-In late 1891 or early 1892, Purcell met the first group of Aboriginal people who would join the Wild Australia Show—five Wakaya people from near Lake Nash, including an elder named Kudajarnd and two of his wives.
-It is not known how Purcell convinced this group to join him.
-Purcell was later accused of kidnapping or coercing some Aboriginal people into joining the show, although it is likely that some of the performers also joined willingly.
-He arranged to meet up with the group again a few months later.
-In late July 1892, Purcell brought the five Wakaya recruits back to Townsville, before arriving in Brisbane on 3 August to hand the group over to Meston.
+Purcell then travelled to the frontier region of north-western Queensland near the Northern Territory border.
+In late 1891 or early 1892, Purcell met the first group of Aboriginal people to join the Wild Australia Show: five Wakaya people from near Lake Nash, including an elder named Kudajarnd and two of his wives.
+How Purcell convinced this group to join him is unknown; he was later accused of kidnapping or coercing some Aboriginal performers, but it is likely that others joined willingly.
+The anthropologist Paul Memmott has suggested that some may have felt that they had few better options available to them given the violence that they faced on their own lands.
+Purcell arranged to reunite with the Wakaya group a few months later.
+In late July 1892, Purcell brought the five Wakaya people back to Townsville, and on 3 August he arrived in Brisbane to hand the group over to Meston.